LukeEllis/sudoku-game/README.md

   thus far.

-# NOW!
-Onto the rules of the game:

-## HOW TO PLAY THE GAME
+# HOW TO PLAY THE GAME

 Sudoku is an exciting puzzle game where you use logic and pattern recognition to find the solution!